Nic Demski

-Nic Demski (born December 14, 1993) is a Canadian football slotback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-Demski won the 107th and 108th Grey Cups with his hometown Blue Bombers, both times defeating the Hamilton Tiger-Cats.
+Nic Demski (born December 14, 1993) is a Canadian professional football slotback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He is a two-time Grey Cup champion after winning with the Blue Bombers in 2019 and 2021.

 Junior career

 Demski started playing football at the young age of seven with the Charleswood Broncos as a runningback.
 He then started playing football for the Oak Park Raiders where he played QB in grade 10 before moving to runningback and slotback.
 In his final high school year he was the MVP of the championship game which the Raiders won, was named the league's offensive player of the year and an all-star for the Winnipeg High School Football League.